cgbanks/me/week3/readme.md

 use str() to convert num into string

-re use the defs from previous
+re use the DEF from previous